 Overview and First Impressions

 The Samsung Galaxy Buds Pro have a lot going for them.
 They’re small, lightweight, and stylish.
-They don’t stick out of your ears very much, so are fairly discrete.
+They don’t stick out of your ears very much, which makes them fairly discrete.
 What you can see is polished to a mirror finish in either black, lavender, or white.
 The surface is only broken by the grilles for the external microphones.
 The unit uses touch controls instead of physical buttons, so there’s no need to worry about pressing along the edge of the bud and unfitting them or pressing the nozzle into your ear as with a face button.
 The same was true of the Galaxy Buds Live, but unlike Samsung’s last set of buds, these drop the “bean” shape and instead hew closer to with nozzles directed at your ear canal.
 That also means they use tips to provide a better seal and improved active noise cancellation.

 The case is very similar to the one that shipped with the Galaxy Buds Live and that’s a very good thing.
 Samsung has crafted one of the most pocketable cases on the market.
 It’s small, thin, and lightweight.
 It’s able to fully recharge the buds 2-3 times.
 The buds themselves are rated for 5 hours of battery life with ANC on and 8 hours with that feature disabled, so depending on your listening, you could easily go several days between recharges.
 In practice, I found battery life to be closer to 4.5 hours, which falls in the middle of ANC earbuds today.